 The objective of LTI programmes is to generate conditions for retaining and recruiting competent employees to the Group.
 The programmes were designed to encourage participants to become shareholders in the company, which is expected to have a positive impact on their long-term work performance.
 Connecting participants’ rewards to the company’s profit and value development will continue to promote company loyalty and thus sustainable value growth in the company.

-Long-term incentive programmes that entitle employees to acquire share are subject to AGM approval.
-The qualification period for LTI 2012, LTI 2013 and LTI 2014 were in effect during the financial year.
-The qualification period for LTI 2012 was concluded after the close of the financial year and LTI 2015 was launched.
-LTI 2012, LTI 2013, LTI 2014 and LTI 2015 are share matching and profit-based employee stock option plans.
+Long-term incentive programs that entitle employees to acquire share are subject to AGM approval.
+The qualification period for LTI 2014, LTI 2015 and LTI 2016 were in effect during the financial year.
+The qualification period for LTI 2014 was concluded after the close of the financial year and LTI 2017 was launched.
+All incentive programs are share matching and profit-based employee stock option plans.

 Pension agreements will, if possible, be defined-contribution and formulated in accordance with levels and practices applicable in the country in which the senior executive is employed.